 Lawmakers continue to wrangle over the best way to moderate the systemic risk caused by financial institutions that are "too big to fail," and the top banks have only grown larger since the financial crisis.
 Regulators are still writing rules required by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 And, of course, it's a presidential election year, with the two candidates and their parties dueling over the best way to spur growth and avert undue risk.
 "The political backdrop, I think, has heightened the newsworthiness of this particular [incident] beyond what it really means in substance," Harrington notes.

-The JPMorgan case is seen by many as a warning shot: Incentives and practices at big financial institutions can still, despite the lessons of the financial crisis, produce a toxic mix.
+The JPMorgan case is seen by many as a warning shot -- notice that incentives and practices at big financial institutions can still, despite the lessons of the financial crisis, produce a toxic mix.
 If a bank can lose $2 billion, can it lose $20 billion? $200 billion?
 What if several banks had big troubles at the same time?
 Could the ripple effects swamp the innocent, as they did a few years ago?

 "I think the main lesson [from JPMorgan] is how difficult it is to control risk," says Wharton finance professor Franklin Allen.
 "What's more, although this loss can be absorbed by JPMorgan, one wonders how big a loss is possible.
 For example, could a major institution be brought down by this kind of loss?"

 Huge, risky speculations played a major role in the financial crisis, and reforms like the Dodd-Frank bill aimed to curb those practices.
 JPMorgan contends that the trades in question were part of a hedging strategy designed to reduce risk rather than to speculate, but the case shows how even hedging can go wrong.
 The bank has not disclosed details of its strategy.